 I think each of those brothers are very iconic, and they command a lot of attention and are able to unite a mass of people.
 So them coming into the fold of the Universal Zulu Nation, understanding what the foundation is, being able to absorb that into their own souls and skin, and to let that emanate in their art, brands, and businesses, I think is a very positive thing.

 It’s planting the seeds of really uniting humanity at a point in time where clearly – when looking at what’s been happening over the past year – leaders are needed.
 Hopefully with them joining the ranks and with the ability to pull people together, it can be done under leadership that will present solutions for society, to help advance it in the spirit of love and unity.

 There’s obviously been some controversy to a couple of the brothers you mentioned.
-There’s a “Why?”
+There’s a [question of] “Why?”
 But why not?
 We have to stop using these divisive tools to prevent us from understanding we all come from the same place.

 There may be a difference of opinions.
 There may be some areas of criticism that’s necessary to help align us a little better so it’s more harmonious, but you have to start somewhere.
 You can’t do it by having people in different corners of the world not talking to each other.